makennnahack/makenna-hack.github.io/_publications/opp_adj_rank_project.md

 ### Model

-To create the model, use the `lm()` function in R. Out target variable is `Score` and the input variables are the adjusted EPA for both offense and defense for each team.
+To create the model, use the `lm()` function in R. Out target variable is `Score` and the input variables are the adjusted EPA for both offense and defense for each team as well as their opponent's adjusted defensive EPA.
 You can view it using hte `summary()` function.

 ```
-epa.mod <- lm(score ~ adjOffEPA + adjDefEPA, data = model.dat)
+epa.mod <- lm(score ~ adjOffEPA + adjDefEPA + oppadjDefEPA, data = model.dat)
 summary(epa.mod)
 ```